michaelzadra27/activityselector/README.md

 As a group, we all were able to grow our skillsets, build on our knowledge of GitHub and code formatting, and communicate in a constructive way!

+# User Experience
+ Pick a category for what you want to do and let the Activity Selector do the rest!
+You can save activities that you like and revisit them later.

 LINK TO LIVE PROJECT:

 https://michaelzadra27.github.io/FirstAwesomeProject//

 ![Screenshot of the operational website.](assets/WebsiteScreenshot.JPG)

+# Technologies
+HTML5, CSS3, JavaScript ES6+, local storage